 'But two, far from being the necessary number for Friendship, is not even the best' is how Lewis, 1960, p.91 starts his argument for multilateral friendship.
-He goes on to explain how two would 'delight to be joined by a third and fourth'.35 Groups of four or five friends over a long time seem to have significant advantages over just disconnected bilateral friendships.
-I am not arguing that bilateral friendships are bad, but that bilateral friendship is for me the key takeaway of Lewis, 1960 'Four Loves' chapter on friendship.
+He goes on to explain how two would 'delight to be joined by a third and fourth'.
+Groups of four or five friends over a long time seem to have significant advantages over just disconnected bilateral friendships.
+I am not arguing that bilateral friendships are bad, but that bilateral friendships are best if they are embedded in a group of four.
+The theme of group friendship is for me the key takeaway of Lewis, 1960 'Four Loves' chapter on friendship.
 The key effect is 'Especially when the whole group is together, each bringing out all that is best, wisest, or funniest in all the others'.
 An economist or sociologist would rephrase this as 'the total is greater than the sum of its parts', and it is this effect that I find missing in the classical sociological and psychological research on friendship36.
-Admittedly, the data requirements to quantify any effects of this type would be specific and enormous, and I will address the issue in the outlook and the appendix.
+Admittedly, the data requirements to quantify any effects of this type would be specific and enormous, and I will address the issue in the section 9.13 on smart bubbling.

 As deep as our understanding and appreciation of our friend might be, there will still be aspects for the discovery that only other friends with their personality and humour will bring out.
 Lewis, 1960, p.92 makes this point about the death of a friend: 'Now that Charles is dead, I shall never again see Ronald's reaction to a specifically Caroline joke.
 Far from having more of Ronald, having him "to myself" now that Charles is away, I have less of Ronald.'
 Groups of friends thus exhibit humour and a quality and vivacity of discussion, that individual pairs in most cases will struggle to maintain.
 Whilst it is a matter of major cultural contention and discussion, I partially for this reason always preferred the game of Doppelkopf37 over the game of Skat38 as the accompanying side conversation just is a bit more diverse.
 Whilst not specifically referring to friendship circles, Rath, 2006 recommends us not to be just content with having one close friend at work, but according to research from Gallup significant additional benefits accrue with up to three close friends.
 While this is not guaranteed, often these won't be disjoined pairs, but the natural state at work is small circles who can go to lunch together.
-Anecdotally while many people do the network lunches bilaterally, the more social and relaxed lunches which come closest to the friendship style, are often groups of three or four, even though they are difficult to organise in times of busy outlook schedules.
+Anecdotally while many people do the network lunches bilaterally, the more social and relaxed